caluagjeromef/caluagjeromef/README.md

 As an aspiring software engineer, I am always looking for opportunities to learn and grow in the field.
 I am excited to share my projects and contributions on GitHub and collaborate with others in the community.

 ## Tech Stack
-I gained experience with technologies such as Java, Spring, Git, HTML, CSS, and Bootstrap during my academic years.
+During my academic years, I gained experience with these technologies:

+* Java
+* Spring
+* Git
+* HTML
+* CSS
+* Bootstrap
+* MySQL / MariaDB

 I am currently focusing on further developing my skills in Java.

 ## Development Environment
+* Android Studio
+* IntelliJ Idea
+* Eclipse
-Android Studio, IntelliJ Idea, Eclipse, and Visual Studio Code.
+* Visual Studio Code

 Thank you for visiting my profile.
 I hope you find my projects interesting and useful!